fedehub/ExperimentalRoboticsAssignment3/README.md

 The  architecture  is designed for providing a raw simplification of the Cluedo Game.
 Hints are set a-priori and the True hipothesis is  randomly chosen before starting the game.

-Detectibot (the robot involved in the investigation), moves in a obstacle-free environment charachterised by a perfectly flat floor (without irregularities), within a square-shaped indoor environment
+Detectibot (the robot involved in the investigation), moves in a obstacle-free environment charachterised by a perfectly flat floor (without irregularities), within a square-shaped indoor environment, provided with rooms

-Concerning the markers we can say that they are positioned in such  a way that the arm can reach them
+Concerning the Aruco markers we can say that they are well-displayed all over the simulated indoor environment, at different heights

 All choices were made with the aim of making the system as modular and flexible as possible.
 Despite this, certain limitations make the system quite unrealistic but functional.